-The design practice offers an excellent illustration of the social and economic value of creative power.
+The design practice offers again an excellent illustration of the social and economic value of innovative power contained within the creative network economy.
 Many designers work in specialised agencies which take on commissions from third-party clients; in this respect they clearly belong to the creative industries.
 However, an even greater number of designers work in organisations which do not fall under the creative industries: for example, the graphic industry or the furniture industry.
 For these organisations, fulfilling design needs using in-house personnel proves to be a better strategic option than purchasing these designs on the market, from design agencies.
 This is a choice which economists refer to as ‘make or buy’.
-It is estimated (see: Rutten et al. 2005, Van der Zee et al. 2011) that two thirds of all designers in the Netherlands work for businesses outside the creative industries.
+It is estimated that two thirds of all designers in the Netherlands work for businesses outside the creative industries (see: Rutten et al. 2005, Van der Zee et al. 2011).
 Therefore these professionals are not counted in the statistics of researchers focusing on creative industries, even though they are an important factor in the creative economy, and their activities are crucial in determining the value of creative competences as a driving force for innovation.
-As long as the focus was still on determining the magnitude and scope of the creative industries, there was no urgent need to gain a clear understanding of the presence, range and significance of creative talent operating outside the creative industries.
-However, the focus is now clearly shifting towards the catalysing social effects of creativity, as a motor for innovation and for the increase of competitive strength and quality of life; conversely, there is now a decreased focus on the numbers of individuals working in a non-creative capacity within the creative industries, but who are currently still included in research on the creative sector.
+As long as the research focus was still on determining the magnitude and scope of the creative industries, there was no urgent need to gain a clear understanding of the presence, range and significance of creative talent operating outside the creative industries.
+However, the focus is now clearly shifting towards the catalysing social effects of creativity, as a motor for innovation and for the increase of competitive strength and quality of life; conversely, there is now a decreased focus on the numbers of individuals working in a non-creative capacity within the creative industries, but who are currently still included in statistics on the creative sector.
 These include financial managers as well as office and catering personnel.
 Employment statistics in businesses with a large number of facilitary jobs relative to the number of creative jobs, are now indiscriminately counted along with businesses employing a relatively high percentage of creative professionals.
 An example of a sector belonging to the first category is amusement parks, which are part of the leisure industry.
 Most employees in this sector are facilitary staff, ranging from ice-cream vendors to attraction attendants; all these workers are counted as part of the creative industries, alongside employees of businesses with a high number of creative professionals.
 These include various creative business services, architects, designers and advertising and communication professionals, where forty to fifty percent of employees are creative professionals.